rikkimax/twp-d/manuscript/content/variables/arrays.md

 Arrays are rather simple but still complex types.
 They are not represented only by a few bytes within memory.
 Instead they take up as many as the OS can provide if requested.

 The first thing that must be understood is what the WORD size means.
 The WORD size of a CPU is the number of bytes it can use for e.g. pointers.
 Pointers are locations within memory (RAM).
 For a 32bit CPU it has a WORD size of 4.
 But on a 64bit computer the WORD size is 8.
-This is the reason why 32bit computers can only use 4gb of RAM.
+This is the reason why 32bit computers can only use 4GB of RAM.
 It is simply they cannot access beyond it.
 The WORD size in code is commonly referred to as ``size_t``.

-It is highly recommand that you do not do what is known as pointer arithmatic.
-This is where a pointer itself gets added or subtracted from as it can cause the program to *seg fault*.
+It is highly recommend that you do not do what is known as pointer arithmetic.
+This is where a pointer itself gets added or subtracted from as it can cause the program to *SEG fault*.
 In other words a crash.

 Now on to arrays itself.
 Arrays as simply many values of the same type.
 That type determines how many bytes are between each value.
 Each array has a length as well as a pointer to its values.
-The length will be the WORD size of the cpu.
+The length will be the WORD size of the CPU.

 {title="How an array looks while it is being passed around"}
 | Offset | Value | Name   | Length |